Bersiap: Phases

 The Republic managed to reform the TKR para-military into a formal armed force: Tentara Republik Indonesia (Army of the Republic of Indonesia) or TRI, organised by Maj.Gen.
 Urip Sumohardjo, an ex-KNIL major.
 This new organisation managed to disband most militias.
 However, many major militia still remained outside the TRI until a major reorganization 1947 made possible by a United Nations sponsored cease-fire before the Renville negotiations.

 The fourth phase (December 1945 to December 1946) is considered the aftermath of the heaviest Bersiap fighting.
 In Jakarta, where hundreds of autonomous Pemuda groups existed, the last months of 1945 were, according to Cribb, a "terrifying time of regular looting, robbery, kidnapping and random murders were Europeans and Indo-Europeans disappeared even from the heart of the city, to be found floating in the kali (canals) days later".
 In Bandung, Republican attacks against alleged pro-Dutch civilians reached a peak in November and December, with 1,200 killed there.
 The alleged pro-Dutch civilians mostly included native-born Indo-European, Indo-Chinese, Christian indigenous people (e.g. Menadonese and Ambonese) and indigenous aristocracy, which made the Bersiap period a chaotic mix of civil war, religious conflict and social revolution.
 Other killings among supposed revolutionary groups also happened, with prominent Indonesian nationalist and minister, Oto Iskandar di Nata kidnapped and killed on 19–20 December 1945 by Laskar Hitam.
-Meanwhile, in Aceh, between December 1945 to March 1946, the leading uleëbalang of Aceh and their families would be imprisoned or killed, leading to dominance of pro-Republican ulama displacing the uleëbalang elites.
+Meanwhile, in Aceh, between December 1945 to March 1946, the leading ulèebalang of Aceh and their families would be imprisoned or killed, leading to dominance of pro-Republican ulama displacing the ulèebalang elites.

 Throughout Java regular violence continued through to March 1946.
 In March 1946, departing Republican forces responded to a British ultimatum for them to leave Bandung by deliberately burning down much of the southern half of the city, in what is known as the "Bandung Sea of Fire.
 Indonesian commanders put much effort into organising irregular fighting units and consolidating their forces on Java.
 Nasution in West-Java, and Sudirman in Central Java had a hard time controlling the many different armed forces and excluding criminal forces from their ranks, but in the end they succeed.
 Pressure from the British compelled Dutch politicians to commence negotiations with the Republican leadership, leading to the Linggadjati Agreement, which eventually failed.

 Indonesian forces began evacuating Japanese military forces and European and Eurasian civilian prisoners.
 In March 1946, the Royal Netherlands Army started to enter the country to restore order and peace.
 In July 1946, the last of the Japanese army was evacuated and all British troops were withdrawn by the end of the year, leaving the Dutch military in charge and de facto ending the Bersiap period.
 Java and Sumatra was now divided into Republican and Dutch controlled areas.
 The violence and warfare continued.